Battle of Copenhagen (1807): Danish troops

-Ships involved
+British ships

 One hundred and twenty-six ships, large and small, were involved at Copenhagen, included those named below.

-In addition to those named here, there were another three dozen smaller frigates, sloops, bomb vessels, gun-brigs and schooners (e.g. HMS Rook attached to the British fleet), and a very large number of merchant or requisitioned ships carrying troops or supplies.
+In addition to those named here, there were another three dozen smaller frigates, sloops, bomb vessels, gun-brigs and schooners (e.g. attached to the British fleet), and a very large number of merchant or requisitioned ships carrying troops or supplies.
 (Note: All were awarded prize money at the rate of £3 8s per able seaman and £22 11s per petty officer for their presence on 7 September 1807 at Copenhagen.)

 The following ships sailed with Gambier from England on 26 July 1807: